owl4ce/dotfiles/README.md

 </details>

 ## :cherry_blossom: Setup
 This is step-by-step how to install these **.files** for automatic setup OpenboxWM custom environment.
-[Mirror @ GitLab](https://gitlab.com/owl4ce/dotfiles.git).

 ##